 In RAID level five, also known as "rotated parity," the data and parity information are distributed across all the disks.
 The cost of independent writes is lower than for level four, since the check disk is no longer as severe a bottleneck.
 Level five still suffers from three performance disadvantages for independent writes, however.
 First, the additional read of the old data block and old parity block is still necessary to compute the new parity block.
 Second, any individual disk can still be a bottleneck in a write if it happens to store parity blocks corresponding to more than one of the data blocks being written.
 Third, the block addresses are moved to accommodate the rotated parity information.
-The logical location of a block within a stripe might not match its physical location, especially when file system block allocation policies hide physical stripe locations from the application.
+The logical location of a block within a stripe might not match its physical location.
 This mismatch can complicate the algorithms of Section 3, which carefully plan so that when several blocks are accessed at once, they are on distinct disks.